 - Mail a check to the Cashier's Office at the address below (write your Student ID number on your check)

 Fees should be paid at the time of registration.
 Los Medanos College does not drop for non-payment of fees.
 Your registration privileges will be held for the following semester if your current term fees have not been paid.
-Additionally, transcripts or enrollment verifications for the current will term will be withheld until fees are paid.

 Once you register, you must verify your fees by selecting Account Summary on the Student Account Information screen.
 Once you register for a course, you are responsible for the fees.

 Students are expected to clear their financial debts promptly.
 Students who owe LMC money for tuition or enrollment fees, overdue library books, returned checks, or other debts will not be allowed to use colleges services until their debts are paid.
 Students who owe enrollment fees or other debts will be not be permitted to register for classes and will not receive certificates or degrees until their debts are paid.

 If your debt remains unpaid, Los Medanos College may garnish your California state tax return through the state mandated Chancellor's Office Tax Offset Program (COTOP).
 In this instance a 33 1/3% administrative fee will be added to your delinquent balance.
 This balance will be forwarded for collection to the State Franchise Tax Board (FTB).
 In the event you are owed a state tax refund, win a California Lottery prize, or have unclaimed property to be distributed to you by the State of California Controller's Office for the upcoming tax year, California State Government Code sections 12419.2, 12419.7, 12419.10, and 12419.11 authorize the Office of the State Controller and the FTB to collect money owed to individuals and redirect these funds to pay the individual's debt owed to the agencies/colleges.